Rough Trade (shops): Bristol

 Following the closure of the Rise record shop in Bristol, a Rough Trade branch opened in its former locality on Nelson Street in December 2017.

 Liverpool

 In 2024, Rough Trade opened its first shop in the north of England, in Liverpool, where it is situated in the Hanover Street district of the Liverpool One shopping complex.

 Berlin

 In April 2024, Rough Trade expanded to the European mainland by opening a shop in the Neukölln quarter of Berlin, Germany.

 London, Denmark Street

 Rough Trade opened a record shop on Denmark Street, which has been associated with British popular music since the 1950s, in October 2024.

 London, Rough Trade Vintage

 In October 2022, Rough Trade opened a branch in the basement of a Rag & Bone shop on Beak Street in the Soho district in London.
 Following the opening of the store on Denmark Street, the Beak Street shop rebranded to Rough Trade Vintage, which is focusing on used records.

+The store closed on 31st July 2026.